dopafon/pace-calculator/README.md

-This is a tiny web application to calculate your swim race time by giving a pace or vice-versa.
+Web application to calculate a swim/bike/run race time by giving a pace or vice-versa.

+Primariliy intended as a hobby project by myself to do some frontend coding with Python / Flask.

 Languages/Frameworks:
 * Python